hiagopsilva/Pomodoro-app/README.md

 <p>
 </p>

-> A simple application for more productivity.
+> A simple application for productivity.

 ## Install